 Let’s be honest, if you sit at a desk all day, you probably slouch.
 We know the health issues that can result from poor posture such as neck and back pain.
 The Upright GO wireless posture trainer and corrector will have you sitting up straight in no time.
 Once applied to your upper back using the included sticky pad, the device will deliver a vibration reminder to sit up straight if it detects incorrect posture.

 Other features include a personalized training plan, and tracking mode via the Upright app, which is available for both iOS and Android.
 The device is rechargeable using a USB charging cable.
-And, according to Upright, 80% of users report a 92% improvement in posture with less than two weeks of use.
+And, according to Upright, 80% of users report a 92% improvement in their posture with less than two weeks of use.

 Using high tech to track UV rays

-My Skin Track, a wearable UV sensor and its companion app from La Roche-Posay, help track and measure a variety of environmental elements that can damage your skin.
+My Skin Track, a wearable UV sensor and its companion app from La Roche-Posay, helps track and measure a variety of environmental elements that can damage your skin.
 Via its app, the sensor will detect and provide information on your personal UV exposure and the levels of pollen, humidity and pollution according to your geographical location.

 Using that data, the app will provide skincare recommendations and personalized tips all in the effort of improving a healthy skin routine.
 My Skin Track is waterproof and can be clipped onto sunglasses, clothing or watchband.
 It does not require a battery or charging.
 Note: some features need internet access.